Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Introduction

-Our analysis operates at multiple levels.
-Topic-level analysis examines whether better retrieval results (or a ranked list) for a specific query lead to a better generated response.
-System-level analysis assesses whether employing a more effective retrieval models yields a more effective RAG pipeline in general, measuring by information coverage.
-For robustness, we examine these relationships across different generation pipelines, from simple retrieve-then-generate approaches~\cite{yang2025hltcoetrec,dietz2026incorporating,lajewska2025ginger} to more complex multi-query and iterative strategies~\cite{asai2023selfraglearningretrievegenerate, chan2024rqraglearningrefinequeries}, to understand whether generation complexity can compensate for weaker retrieval.
-Our contributions are: \begin{itemize}[topsep=15pt] \item We demonstrate that nugget-oriented retrieval metrics serve as reliable indicators of RAG information coverage, with strong correlations observed at both topic and system levels across text and multimodal benchmarks. \item We show that RAG pipeline complexity affects the retrieval-generation relationship.
-Simpler linear pipelines benefit directly from retrieval improvements, while complex iterative pipelines can partially decouple generation quality from retrieval effectiveness by adapting queries to retrieval system capabilities. \item We validate our findings across multiple generation strategies (GPT-Researcher, Bullet List, LangGraph), evaluation frameworks (Auto-ARGUE, MiRAGE), and modalities (text and video), demonstrating the robustness and generalizability of coverage-based retrieval metrics as proxies for RAG performance. \end{itemize}
+\begin{itemize}[leftmargin=*, topsep=5pt] \item We demonstrate that nugget-oriented retrieval metrics serve as reliable indicators of RAG information coverage, with consistent positive correlations observed across topic and system levels, and substantially stronger correlations than relevance-based metrics across text and multimodal benchmarks. \item We show that the RAG pipeline complexity affects the retrieval-generation relationship.
+Simpler linear pipelines benefit directly from retrieval improvements, while complex iterative pipelines can partially decouple generation quality from retrieval effectiveness by adapting queries to retrieval system capabilities. \item We validate our findings across multiple generation strategies (GPT-Researcher, Bullet List, and LangGraph), evaluation frameworks (Auto-ARGUE and MiRAGE), and modalities (text and video), demonstrating the robustness and generalizability of coverage-based retrieval metrics as proxies for retrieval contributions to RAG performance. \end{itemize}